kkollman/chatapp/README.md

 Each separate component has storybook `stories` set up with `knobs` addon to introduce testing different props.

 Styling is done via `sass-modules`, with couple of base files to ensure typography, colors and transition times are the same across the app.
-I have used the `Montserrat` font as it seemed to be the closest free alternative to Circular, presented in designs.
-I've tried a couple of different fonts though, and none have presented that geometric, very symmetric feel as Circular.

 The project has been bootstrapped with `create-react-app`.